 The Board has established a risk appetite for the Company.
 This focuses on the material risk areas and establishes the risk-taking capacity of the Company.
-Business Units maintain their own risk appetite limits, which are aligned to the overall Group risk appetite.
-Quarterly monitoring of compliance with the Group risk appetite is prepared by Group Risk and the outputs reported to the GRC.
+Business Units develop and maintain their own risk appetite limits, which are aligned to the overall Group risk appetite.
+Quarterly monitoring of compliance with the Group Risk Appetite is prepared by the Group Risk Function and the outputs reported to the GRC.